livekit/livekit/README.md

 docker run --rm -v$PWD:/output livekit/generate --local
 ```

-The above command generates a `livekit.yaml` that can be used to start LiveKit.
-It'll contain an API key/secret pair
+The above command generates a `livekit.yaml` you can use to start LiveKit.
+It'll contain an API key/secret pair you can
-that can be used with your LiveKit install.
+use with your LiveKit install.

 ### Starting with docker